-The next event was visiting an orphanage when I was about nine or ten years old.
+The next event was visiting an orphanage when I was about ten years old.

 Loss, parental absence (physical and emotional), survival and happiness were concepts that fascinated me from a very young age.

-After graduating from high school with honours, in México, I decided to put my degree on hold and give the University of Life a go.
+After graduating from high school with honours, I decided to put my degree on hold and give the University of Life a go.
 It was the best decision ever.

 From eighteen to twenty-two, I lived in the USA, where I held various leadership roles in an international not-for-profit organisation.
-I did some traveling before I decided to move to Australia to continue my studies, where, having access to an in-house library at my job in Sydney, I devoured volumes on family and relationships, household and family structure, parenting, work and employment.
+I lived in India for a few months before I decided to move to Australia to continue my studies, where, having access to an in-house library at my job in Sydney, I devoured volumes on family and relationships, household and family structure, parenting, and child development.
 The seed was further planted.
 I was twenty-three years old.

-My interest in children’s empowerment, child development and family dynamics grew exponentially two years before I made the commitment to become a mum.
-Since then, for almost a decade, I’ve been studying the connection and patterns in parent-child relationships.
+My interest in children’s empowerment, human potential and family dynamics grew exponentially two years before I made the commitment to become a mum.
+Since then, for more than a decade, I’ve been studying the connection and patterns in parent-child relationships.

-I founded Human HQ® – the umbrella that houses different initiatives for the empowerment of human beings and to effect a paradigm shift in the understanding of parenthood and family life.
+I founded Human HQ® – the umbrella that houses different initiatives for the empowerment of human beings and to effect a paradigm shift in the understanding of parenthood and family life, for the 21st century.